Consensys/quorum/docs/quorum.js/API.md

     - `privateFrom`: `String`  - When sending a private transaction, the sending party's base64-encoded public key to use.
 If not present *and* passing `privateFor`, the default key as configured in the `TransactionManager` is used
     - `privateFor`: `List<String>`  - When sending a private transaction, an array of the recipients' base64-encoded public keys
     - `isPrivate`: `boolean` - Is the transaction private
+1. `Function` - (optional) If you pass a callback the HTTP request is made asynchronous.

 ##### Returns
 A promise that resolves to the transaction receipt if the transaction was sent successfully, else rejects with an error.